Redesdale Street 01

 Private Residential | Basement

-This project in Redesdale Street, Chelsea sees the addition of a basement extension with a feature lightwell and redesign of the garden
+This project in Redesdale Street, Chelsea sees the addition of a basement extension and lower ground floor extension and transformation alongside a redesign of the garden

 Connecting the old and new

 A glass platform sits over the lightwell and connects the interior to the garden.
 The glass walkway runs almost the full width of the building with a 600mm wide steel grille at either end to allow ventilation to the basement level of the lightwell.
 We have designed many basement projects in London where it is a glass platform and many where a glass bridge sits over the lightwell.
 The platform approach removes the need for balustrading and further opens up views into the garden.
 Several steps then lead one up into the garden.
 The steps are also set the full width of the garden and give a generous terrace feel suitable for sitting on rather than just walking up a narrow stair.

 The brief included the desire to employ energy saving measures throughout the house.
 Shape Architecture has over fifteen years of experience of designing and building sustainable architecture.
 We are therefore able to offer strategic and straightforward advice on sustainable measures.
 In this instance the project includes high levels of natural daylight through well insulated windows and rooflights.
 In addition thermal linings have been added to existing solid brickwork walls to improve their thermal performance.
 Throughout the house energy efficient lights have been specified.

 Our basement extension in Kensington is one of thirty basement projects that Shape Architecture has undertaken throughout London.
 We have put together a brochure of these 30 basements and you are able to download this by clicking on the adjacent image.